2.1. Data Set Structure and Variable Types

 A Tip 🔎: When confused bewteen discrete and continuous…🤔

 Take any single value from the numerical variable.
-Then ask, Can I clearly identify the “next” (or “previous”) point?
+Then ask, can I clearly identify the “next” (or “previous”) point?

 • If yes, then discrete